Shubham3023/SmsEmailSpamClassifier/README.md

 Dataset: https://archive.ics.uci.edu/ml/datasets/sms+spam+collection

 ### Attributes
-The collection is composed by just one text file, where each line has the correct class followed by the raw message.
+The collection is composed of just one text file, where each line has the correct class followed by the raw message.
 Some examples are listed below:
 1. ham What you doing?how are you?
 2. ham Ok lar...
 Joking wif u oni...
 3. ham dun say so early hor...
 U c already then say...